Temporary Riparian Zone

 - w/ Cristina Cochior, Angeliki Diakrousi

-During the workshop we would like to explore ways of "streaming" to each other, both through text (via Etherpad), or through audio (via Icecast).
-We will reflect on the processes that arise from using these tools, by considering forms of online live-ness and simultaneous participation that manifest through listening, waiting and responding.
+During the workshop we explored ways of "streaming" to each other, both through text (via Etherpad), and through audio (via Icecast).
+We reflected on the processes that arise from using these tools, by considering forms of online live-ness and simultaneous participation that manifest through listening, waiting and responding.

 Going back to the definition of a stream, in a hydrological sense, a stream is a body of water with surface water flowing within the bed and banks of a channel.
 Starting from this visual, we imagine that the pad and the icecast server have different ways of moving information down a channel.
 And as we are part of its flow, we can affect its rhythm.
-We will use pads to write the content together that we will be channeling to each other.
-It will then be transmitted live over a series of broadcast channels co-existing in a live composition interface.
+We used pads to write the content together that were channeling to each other.
+It was then transmitted live over a series of broadcast channels co-existing in a live composition interface.